Clarice Patrimonio

-Anna Clarice Conwi Patrimonio (born November 25, 1993, in Manila) is a Filipino female tennis player.
+Anna Clarice Conwi Patrimonio (born November 25, 1993, in Manila) is a Filipina pickleball player and a former tennis player.

+Early life

+Clarice Patrimonio was born on November 25, 1993 in Manila, Philippines to basketball player Alvin Patrimonio and Cindy Conwi.
+She has a brother and a sister.
+She took up tennis at around five years old.

+Career

+Tennis

-First year Playing for Philippines at the 2011 Fed Cup, Patrimonio has a win–loss record of 30–19.
+Patrimonio started representing the Philippines in international competitions in 2011.
+She played for the Philippine Fed Cup Team at the 2011 Fed Cup, Patrimonio has a win–loss record of 30–19.